What to Expect in Texas Family Law Court

 What actions must be taken before the court will grant an adoption?

-The court will require the report of a social study performed in the home of the adoptive parents.
+will require the report of a social study performed in the home of the adoptive parents.

 The adoptive parents must also obtain a Texas Criminal History Report.
 Courts also